IRELAND GUIDE

 - Add solar PV or further upgrades after core fabric and heating decisions are in place.

-If you want to apply this sequence to your own home, use the planner.
+If you want to apply this sequence to your own home, use the planner, then read what to upgrade first in your home.

 Why sequence matters